rollkit/rollkit/da/da.md

 ## Details

-`DAClient` under the hood uses a GRPC implementation of the [go-da][go-da] DA interface.
-Using the `DAAddress` specified in the node's config, node creates a GRPC connection to it using go-da's gprc implementation [grpc-proxy][grpc-proxy] which is then used under the hood of `DAClient` to communicate with the underlying DA.
+`DAClient` under the hood uses a json-rpc implementation of the [go-da][go-da] DA interface.
+Using the `DAAddress` specified in the node's config, node creates a json-rpc connection to it using go-da's json-rpc implementation [json-rpc-proxy][json-rpc-proxy] which is then used under the hood of `DAClient` to communicate with the underlying DA.

 Given a set of blocks to be submitted to DA by the block manager, the `SubmitBlocks` first encodes the blocks using protobuf (the encoded data are called blobs) and invokes the `Submit` method on the underlying DA implementation.
 On successful submission (`StatusSuccess`), the DA block height which included in the rollup blocks is returned.